Suor/battle-brothers-mods/camps_and_artifacts/README.md

 # Camps and Artifacts (Fixed)

-Adds higher difficulty camps and a higher tier of super-named items (titled 'artifacts') which help extend the lategame.
+Adds higher difficulty camps and a higher tier of super-named "artifact" items, which help extend the lategame.
 A rework of a very fun [Expanded Camps and Artifacts][camps-old] by ProFoolie.

 Changes from the base mod: